 Our minds are amazing things.
 While the number of things we can feed them to process is impressive, what’s really cool is what happens when we let them be.
-Give your mind a break from consumption and it doesn’t just sit idly; it gets wildly creative.
-It’s really no secret, but giving yourself a breather is essential for finding your creative genius.
+Give your mind a break from consumption and it doesn’t sit idly; it gets wildly creative.
+It’s no secret, but giving yourself a breather is essential for finding your creative genius.
 Think of it this way.
 If you were locked in a room with art supplies and nothing else to do, what would happen?
 You’d draw, paint, write or come up with something totally unique.
 It might not be the best thing ever, but you’d be creating nonetheless.
 It’s why so many people report their best ideas coming to them in the shower, on airplanes, or long car rides.
 But you don’t need to limit yourself to these infrequent moments.
 I know you don’t shower nearly enough anyways.